Meron Meaza — 12 Years old

 “I am a Grade 8 student.
 My parents are coffee farmers and I have 6 siblings - 2 sisters and 4 brothers.
 I wouldn’t have had access to education if the Costa Foundation school had not opened here - the nearest other school is 7km away.
 My parents could not afford to rent a house there for me, and I wouldn’t have managed the daily travel on foot to attend the school."

-I joined the Costa Foundation school in Solan Kolli in Grade 4 after my family moved here from Hawasa.
+I joined the Costa Foundation school in Adame Yirgachefe Primary School in Grade 4 after my family moved here from Hawasa.
 My previous school was of very poor quality: only two classrooms with dusty floors, not enough textbooks, no library, and no water.

-In Solan Kolli school, the classrooms and seats are good quality, we have adequate textbooks, and a library full of reference books.
+In Adame Yirgachefe Primary School, the classrooms and seats are good quality, we have adequate textbooks, and a library full of reference books.
 The latrine is gender-segregated with a shower which is comfortable to use - especially during menstruation for the older girls.

 I used to be second or third in my class back at Hawasa during Grades 1-3.
 When I got to this school, I went straight up to first in my class.